Two-dimensional total absorption spectroscopy with conditional generative adversarial networks

 \subsection{Evaluation Methodology}

-To evaluate the quality of our machine learning-based unfolding procedure, we need a method to compare the spectra output by our model to the target spectra.
-This task is complicated by several factors.
-Firstly, the target spectra are sparse --- a $512 \times 512$ target matrix only contains one or two non-zero entries, whereas the model output is noisy and thus, dense.
-This means that standard distance metrics, like computing the $L_1$ or $L_2$ norm between the predicted and target spectra, are ill-suited to this task as they yield artificially large errors.
-They also conflate different sources of error --- for example, a prediction that places a single $\gamma$-ray prediction one bin away from the correct location could be deemed just as bad as one that places the prediction several MeV away, or one that smears out its predictions over a larger region of energy-space.
-A different option might be to use $\mathcal{L}_{G}$ as our performance metric.
+To evaluate the quality of our machine learning-based unfolding procedure, we need a method to compare the spectra output by our model to the target spectra. \cade{This task is complicated by the nature of the problem.} Standard distance metrics, like computing the $L_1$ or $L_2$ norm between the predicted and target spectra, conflate different sources of error --- for example, a prediction that places a single \cade{nonzero matrix entry} one bin away from the correct location could be deemed just as bad as one that places the prediction several MeV away, or one that smears out its predictions over a larger region of energy-space. \cade{This makes errors very challenging to interpret.} A different option might be to use $\mathcal{L}_{G}$ as our performance metric.
 This choice has the advantage that it measures the quantity that our generator is directly optimizing.
-However, this metric suffers from the drawback that its value is not directly interpretable from a physics standpoint.
-To circumvent these issues, we use a two-step evaluation strategy: we first consolidate the output from the model using a clustering algorithm, before computing the $L_2$ distance between the predicted and true spectrum.
-We now describe the details of this procedure.
+However, this metric \cade{also} suffers from the drawback that its value is not directly interpretable from a physics standpoint.
+To circumvent these issues, we use a two-step evaluation strategy: we first consolidate the output from the model using a clustering algorithm, and \cade{then compare the locations of the cluster centroids to the ground-truth $\gamma$-ray locations.} We now describe the details of this procedure.